Skip to content

 1. Have the function code before the place where it is called

-This does work but has the disadvantage that our program ends up being in the reverse order with main() at the end, making it hard to understand.
+This is what we have done so far.
+It does work but has the disadvantage that our program ends up being in the reverse order with main() at the end, making it hard to understand.

 2. Explicitly tell the compiler the type of the function and its arguments